SergiusTheBest/FindWDK/README.md

 find_package(WDK REQUIRED)
 ```

-FindWDK will search for the installed Windows Development Kit (WDK) and expose commands for creating kernel drivers and kernel libraries.
+FindWDK will search for the latest installed Windows Development Kit (WDK) and expose commands for creating kernel drivers and kernel libraries.
 Also the following variables will be defined:
 - `WDK_FOUND` -- if false, do not try to use WDK
 - `WDK_ROOT` -- where WDK is installed
 - `WDK_VERSION` -- the version of the selected WDK
 - `WDK_WINVER` -- the WINVER used for kernel drivers and libraries (default value is `0x0601` and can be changed per target or globally)
 - `WDK_NTDDI_VERSION` -- the NTDDI_VERSION used for kernel drivers and libraries, if not set, the value will be automatically calculated by WINVER

+`WDKContentRoot` environment variable overrides the default WDK search path.

 ## Kernel driver
 The following command adds a kernel driver target called `<name>` to be built from the source files listed in the command invocation: